Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

  - `TRAIN_DATA` -- The dataset that we will use to train our machine learning model
  - `SCORING_DATA` -- Out of sample data that we will use to score and validate our model

-We will be using our worksheet in the "Worksheets" tab in the Snowflake UI exclusively to create the table.
+We will be using our worksheet exclusively to create the table.
 You should see the following block of code in your worksheet.
 Execute the code by highlighting or putting your cursor on the following block of code and press `Cmd/Ctrl + Enter`.

 ```sql
 CREATE OR REPLACE TABLE train_data (